 2. Finance Your Venture

-Like most small-business owners, Medical practitioners often require some form of outside capital to fund the costs of starting a new venture.
+Like most small-business owners, medical practitioners often require some form of outside capital to fund the costs of starting a healthcare practice.
 Considering the mountain of student loan debt acquired during medical school, the idea of taking out a small-business loan can be a daunting task.
 For this reason, it is important to have a well-researched idea of the startup costs you’ll need to cover.
 According to estimates, a small primary care practice will need anywhere from $70,000 to more than $100,000 to cover the costs of rent, insurance and payroll.
 Furniture, medical equipment and IT systems can cost an additional $100,000.

 To cut on costs, one option is to purchase previously owned equipment.
 Another option is to purchase an already established practice that may be on the market for new ownership.